ASE-Workshop-2023/tutorial/_episodes/01-what-is-ASE.md

 exercises: 0
 questions:
 - "How can ASE help me in my research?"
+- "How is the ASE code structured?"
 objectives:
 - "List the key features of ASE"
 - "Identify and describe the core ASE classes"
 - "Describe how ASE fits within the larger atomistic modelling software ecosystem"
+- "Understand the difference between class, instance and method in object oriented programming"
 keypoints:
 - "ASE is a Python library for atomistic modelling"
+- "ASE uses several design patterns from object oriented programming (OOP)"
 - "The `Atoms` class is used to represent molecules and materials"
 - "The `Calculator` class calculates basic properties of an `Atoms` object"
 - "ASE plays nicely with a variety of atomistic modelling tools"
 ---

-## ASE is a Python library for atomistic modelling
+### ASE is a Python library for atomistic modelling

 - The atomic simulation environment (ASE) is Python library for _atomistic modelling_; it allows you to set up, run and analyse atomistic simulations using Python scripts.
 - Systems are described by a set of atomic positions, and calculations are derived from these.
+- There are two core classes in ASE: `Atoms` and `Calculator`.

 > ## NumPy
 > ASE makes strong use of [NumPy arrays]().
 NumPy arrays have a host of useful features such as